Pyloric stenosis is an uncommon condition in infants that blocks food from entering the small intestine.

 Preparing for an appointment

-You may be referred to a doctor who specializes in treating digestive disorders (gastroenterologist) or to a pediatric surgeon.
+You may be referred to a health care provider who specializes in treating digestive disorders, called a gastroenterologist.
+Or you may be referred to a pediatric surgeon.

 What you can do